Rana-KV/ISP/Part-1/Readme.md

 <summary> More Details </summary>

 - Create a GitHub issue:
-  - Create a Github issue in[Course TAG-Security](https://github.com/Rana-KV/tag-security) Github repository to initiate the process.
+  - Create a Github issue in [Course TAG-Security](https://github.com/Rana-KV/tag-security) Github repository to initiate the process.
   - Update the information in the Github issue.<br>

 - Review the Project Information: